beginner46/beginner46.github.io/index.md

 @@col-12,col-lg-8,about

 \begin{biography}{resume="/assets/Jaydev_Singh_Rao_CV.pdf"}
-  I am an undergraduate student at [IISER Bhopal](https://iiserb.ac.in) majoring in Electrical Engineering and Computer Science.
-My academic interests lie at the intersection of _Physics_ and _Computer Science_.
-I spend most of my time learning tools and techniques in these domains in order to work on problems that interest me.

-  Right now I am focused on learning and using computational techniques to study problems in statistical physics.
-Along these lines I have been involved in work on:
-  - Monte-Carlo algorithms for studying the properties of classical spin systems.
-  - Application of classical spin systems to other problems due to their shared symmetries.
+  I earned a Bachelor's degree in Electrical Engineering and Computer Science from [IISER Bhopal](https://iiserb.ac.in) in 2023.
+During my time at IISERB, I developed a strong academic interest in the intersection of _physics_ and _computer science_.
+As a result I enjoy working on computational problems in _statistical physics_ and the development of open source software aimed at research in this domain.

+  A few interesting projects that I am working on or have got to work on in the past are:
+  - Dynamics of quantum traverse field Ising model in the scheme of perturbative renormalization group.
   - Open source development of a molecular dynamics library in Julia: [Molly.jl](https://github.com/JuliaMolSim/Molly.jl)
+  - Higher order susceptibilities in second order phase transitions and their application in aiding the search for QCD critical point.
+  - Study of nearest neighbor distances in the monte-carlo configurations of the clasical Ising and XY models.

-Apart from my academic life, my personal life consists of enjoying music, books, anime and company of good people.
+Apart from my academic life, my personal life consists of enjoying music, procrastinating at practicing flute and reading books, watching anime and being in the company of good people.
 \end{biography}

 \shortcv{